 Rakija, a type of brandy, is the quintessential alcoholic beverage of the Balkans.
 No house in the region is without a bottle ready to welcome guests, accompany meals and mark the rhythm of the days and the seasons.
 Not all rakijas are created equal, however.
-To make a truly excellent brandy requires quality ingredients and enough experience to be able to tend to every aspect of the production, down to the smallest details, where the art of the master artisans, the “majstor rakije” lies.
+A truly excellent brandy requires quality ingredients and enough expertise to be able to tend to every aspect of the production process, down to the smallest details.
+This is where the art of the master artisans - the “majstor rakije” - comes in.

 The Serbian region of Šumadija has long been known for the quality of its plums.
-But an ancient variety known as Crvena Ranka (literally “early red”), particularly suited to making rakija, is grown only in the rolling Gledić mountains that separate the cities of Kraljevo and Kragujevac.
-Here the variety has survived the sharka virus (plum pox) epidemic which followed the introduction of the Stanley variety from America.
+There is one ancient variety, known as Crvena Ranka (literally “early red”) that is particularly suited to making rakija.
+This variety is only grown in the rolling Gledić mountains that separate the cities of Kraljevo and Kragujevac.
+Here, the variety survived the sharka virus (plum pox) epidemic, which followed the introduction of the Stanley variety from America.

-Like many rural areas in the Balkans, these green valleys are gradually being abandoned, because of the lack of work and development prospects.
-Many deserted houses, too many, line the road that leads to the village of Gledić, a small paradise where those who do remain live in complete harmony with nature.
-Orchards and small plots for grazing livestock or growing crops are cut through by little streams and interspersed with groves of oak trees.
+Like many rural areas in the Balkans, these green valleys are gradually being abandoned due to the lack of employment and development prospects.
+Many deserted houses line the road that leads to the village of Gledić, a small paradise where those who do remain live in complete harmony with nature.
+Orchards and small plots for grazing livestock or growing crops are intersected by little streams and interspersed with groves of oak trees.

 Rekovac, Knić and Trstenik municipalities, Gledić mountains

 35 producers joined in the Gledić “Crvena Ranka” Rakija Producers’ Association